These DIY Potassium Fertilizer Recipes are best to make the plants in your home and garden thrive with lush and green leaves, fruits, and flowers!

 Here are Helpful Wood Ash Uses in the Garden

-Another of the best DIY Potassium Fertilizer Recipes can be made with dandelions.
+Another recipe can be made with dandelions.
 Gather a good bunch of dandelions in a clean five-gallon pail, fill it with water, cover it, and wait for 3-4 weeks.

 Stir occasionally as the dandelions ferment and break down, and get ready for some earthy aromas!
 When the tea turns black, it’s ready to be transformed into a potassium-rich fertilizer.